PNW Design Studio

 Giving Back, Making an Impact

 The PNW Design Studio, opened in Feb.
-2021, would not exist if it were not for the generous support of PNW graduate Stewart McMillan (BS ’77) and wife Kathryn.
+2021, would not exist without the generous support of PNW graduate Stewart McMillan (BS ’77) and wife Kathryn.

 “I don’t know where I would be if Purdue Northwest hadn’t been there for me,” said Stewart.
 He wanted to impact the lives of today’s PNW students while expanding entrepreneurial opportunity in the region.
 Both Stewart and Kathryn believe a new student engineering design studio at PNW’s School of Engineering combines both ideas into a single innovative hub.